Lonimokio/ImCon/README.md

 - Sort images from database
 - Improve website performance by reducing image size

-## Future plans
+## Future Plans

-Additional functionality will be added such as:
+We have many plans for future development, including:

 - Normal file conversion from the computer
 - Support for more image formats
-- Command line interface
+- Command-line interface

 Stay tuned for updates!

 ## Contributing

-Contributions are welcome!
-Feel free to submit a pull request or open an issue if you encounter any problems or have any suggestions.
+We welcome contributions from the community.
+If you have any suggestions, encounter any problems, or would like to submit a pull request, please do so!

 ## License

 This project is licensed under the [GNU License](LICENSE).